MSCI SPECIALTY METALS DIVISION CONFERENCE

 MSCI is supporting its new member by suggesting that you also support Enterprise and/or National when renting a car during MSCI conferences.
 MSCI has negotiated discounted rates for your benefit.
 For faster service and reward options please enroll into Emerald Club.
 Emerald Club members are recognized at both National and Enterprise so please reference your Emerald Club number and Account Number XZ15W61 when reserving at both National and Enterprise.
 Counter bypass is available through National Car Rental.
 Reservations with Enterprise and National can be made by phone or online at http://www.enterprise.com/car_rental/deeplinkmap.do?bid=028&refId=MSCIW61

-Fee: $245.00 per person, inclusive of tournament and greens fees, golf cart and lunch.
+Fee: $275.00 per person, inclusive of transportation to the course, greens fees, golf cart, range balls and lunch.

-Taylor-Made clubs are available to rent for $65.00 and are charged to your room portfolio.
+Callaway clubs are available to rent for $60.00, plus tax, and are charged to your room portfolio.

 Tours & Activities

 Wednesday, March 13, 2019 1:00 – 5:15 pm